CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/general-settings/reports-tab.md

 ---

-➡️ Learn more on how to configure the [Shortage Report](../../scheduling/gantt-chart/material-shortage.md#configuration-1).
+➡️ Learn more on how to use the [Shortage Report](../../scheduling/gantt-chart/material-shortage.md#usage).